jbuckley213/Predictive-Churn-Model/README.md

 Results
 ========
 The neural network trained for 100 epochs for 8000 steps per epoch.
 The accuracy of the training data is 0.8337 with a loss of 0.402.
 The validation accuracy is 0.842 and the validation loss is 0.398.
 The accuracy score is satisfactory but the loss is a concern.
-From the confusion matrix it can be seen that there a 277 false positives which is 14% of the predictions.
+From the confusion matrix it can be seen that there a 277 false negitives and only 128 true negitives.
 The problem may stem from insufficient data as nearly 80% of the data has an output 0.
 A larger and more diverse data set would help the models preformance.

 Acknowledgments
 ========